Analysis of the hidden-charm pentaquark states based on magnetic moment and transition magnetic moment: NUMERICAL ANALYSIS

 \section{NUMERICAL ANALYSIS}

 The analysis of magnetic moments and transition magnetic moments of pentaquark states is an effective method to explore their inner structures.
-This is an important work for the later discovery of the $P^{N^{0}}_{\psi} $ states, and opens up another way for us to explore the exotic hadrons.
-In this work, we systematically calculate the magnetic moments of $P^{N^{0}}_{\psi} $ states in diquark-diquark-antiquark model and diquark-triquark model, and also calculate the magnetic moments and transition magnetic moments of $P^{N^{0}}_{\psi} $ states in molecular model.
+This is an important work for the later discovery of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi} $ states, and opens up another way for us to explore the exotic hadrons.
+In this work, we systematically calculate the magnetic moments of $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi} $ states in diquark-diquark-antiquark model and diquark-triquark model, and also calculate the magnetic moments and transition magnetic moments of $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi} $ states in molecular model.
 In this section, we will analyze the results of magnetic moments and transition magnetic moments respectively.